FN16 Interdepartmental Transactions

 - Garage Repair and Fuel Service Authorization

 The direct billing process is allowable only when a department supplies goods or services on a routine, ongoing basis to the entire University (e.g., telephone charges).
-Corporate Controller approval is required before a supplying department may participate in the direct billing process.
-Reference procedure #CR2069, Direct Billing.
+Associate Vice President for Budget and Finance approval is required before a supplying department may participate in the direct billing process.
+Reference Procedure CR2069 - Direct Billing.
 Direct billing is generally done electronically through feeds to IBIS, but may also be approved to be done through a Central Journal Voucher (JVCN) with assignment of a JVCN reference number through Accounting Operations.

 An interdepartmental blanket order and an interdepartmental standing order are variations of the use of one of the above purchasing methods and are used to establish purchasing authority for a series of transactions using a single authorization document.